corydunnlab/SequenceBouncer/README.md

                         Output filename [do not include extensions] (Default will be 'input_file.ext').

   -s STRINGENCY, --stringency STRINGENCY
                         1: Minimal stringency.
 2: Moderate stringency.
 3: Maximum stringency.
-(Default is 2).
+(Default is moderate stringency).

   -k IQR_COEFFICIENT, --IQR_coefficient IQR_COEFFICIENT
-                        k-factor beyond the interquartile range within a trial that defines an outlier sequence (Default is 1).
+                        Coefficient multiplied by the interquartile range that helps to define an outlier sequence (Default is 1.0)..

   -t TRIALS, --trials TRIALS
                         Number of times each sequence is sampled and tested (Default is to examine all sequences in one single